 The State's policy regarding the CPE program is that the State will hold the hospitals financially harmless for the change to the CPE payment methodology.
 The hospitals will not be paid less under the CPE methodology than they would under the hospital payment methodology in place at the time services are rendered (baseline).
-An analysis is performed annually that compares the total the hospitals would have received for inpatient claims under the baseline and DSH payments at 2005 levels to what they are paid under CPE.
+An analysis is performed annually that compares the total the hospitals would have received for inpatient claims and DSH payments under the baseline methodology to what they were paid under CPE.
 State "hold harmless" grants are paid to hospitals whose total payments are less under CPE.